 Why do you hunt and spend time outdoors?

 So many reasons!
-I love spending time outdoors, and trying to outmaneuver animals that are way smarter, faster, stronger, and can smell and hear way better than me.
+I love spending time outdoors and trying to outmaneuver animals that are way smarter, faster, stronger, and can smell and hear way better than me.
 I love the rollercoaster of emotions that is inevitable on hunts.
-I love knowing about my food – how it lived, how it died, how it was processed, where it came from.
+I love knowing about my food.
+How it lived, how it died, how it was processed, and where it came from.
 I love the deep connection with nature that comes from hunting and knowing that I’m sustaining my family while contributing to effective wildlife conservation/management and ecosystem protection.

 When was your first hunting trip, and how old were you?

 Hunting is a very popular activity in Newfoundland.
-We have a deeply-rooted hunting and homesteading heritage, but despite that, hunting ages here are very restrictive (when I was growing up you couldn’t hunt until you were 18 years old).
-On my first real hunting trip, I was around 10 years old, and it was for a black bear that my parents harvested for food.
-I remember the thrill of getting close, the work to process the meat, and the pride of telling my friends that we were having bear for supper (they were usually shocked, but ended up liking the meat)!
+We have a deeply-rooted hunting and homesteading heritage.
+Despite that, hunting ages here are very restrictive (when I was growing up you couldn’t hunt until you were 18 years old).
+On my first real hunting trip, I was around 10 years old.
+It was for a black bear that my parents harvested for food.
+I remember the thrill of getting close, the work to process the meat, and the pride of telling my friends that we were having bear for supper.
+They were usually shocked, but ended up liking the meat!

 What do you like most about hunting?

-It’s impossible for me to narrow down one aspect that I like most, but something that I truly value and appreciate is how empowering hunting is.
+It’s impossible for me to narrow down one aspect that I like most.
+Something that I truly value and appreciate is how empowering hunting is.
 It makes me self-reliant.
-If the island I live on had its supplies cut off due to extreme weather events (we get snow for about 8 months of the year) or global events like the current pandemic, I would be able to provide food and warm clothing for my family and community.
-This is a source of great pride for me, and is ultimately a major reason I hunt.
+If the island I live on had its supplies cut off due to extreme weather events (we get snow for about 8 months of the year), I would be able to provide food and warm clothing for my family and community.
+This is a source of great pride for me and is ultimately a major reason I hunt.

 What’s your most memorable hunting experience?

 The second is my wild sheep chase of 2019.
 From mid-August to mid-October, I spent over 40 days and nights in the Yukon and Alberta backcountry on sheep hunts.
 The snow came on August 18 and it lasted almost the entirety of the hunts.
-I climbed mountain after mountain, rode hour upon hour of horseback, and I didn’t get to see a single legal-sized ram.
-It was the toughest mental and physical endurance test, and it was the most amazing, heartbreaking, exhilarating, excruciating, and enjoyable wild outdoor experience of my life.
+I climbed mountain after mountain, rode hour after hour on horseback, and I didn’t get to see a single legal-sized ram.
+It was the toughest mental and physical endurance test.
+It was the most amazing, heartbreaking, exhilarating, excruciating, and enjoyable wild outdoor experience of my life.
 The fact that it’s one of my fondest hunting experiences despite not having harvested an animal underscores that hunting isn’t about the “kill”.

 Yes, it’s a simple recipe for mountain lion (cougar) backstrap, which is one of my top 3 favorite meats.
 It tastes just like a fine cut of pork, but better!

 When cooked according to this recipe, the meat goes well with rice and steamed/grilled vegetables.
-Mountain lion can also be substituted for pork in almost any recipe, keeping in mind that it’s leaner, so slight modifications may be required to ensure the meat doesn’t dry out.
+The mountain lion can also be substituted for pork in almost any recipe.
+But, keep in mind that it’s leaner, so slight modifications may be required to ensure the meat doesn’t dry out.